ladybug-tools/honeybee-openstudio-gem/README.md

 Running the measures using OpenStudio CLI requires no installation other than cloning this repo and installing OpenStudio.

-1. Write out an OpenStudio Workflow (osw) JSON that passes honeybee model and simulation parameter JSON files to the measures.
+1. Write an OpenStudio Workflow (osw) JSON that passes honeybee model and simulation parameter JSON files to the measures.
 Here is a sample where the items in parentheses should be replaced with specific file paths: